 - Pursue certification as a Licensed Professional Counselor or School Counselor (with additional requirements / coursework – see Program Details for more information).

-The 48-hour degree program is designed to be completed in two years, with full-time enrollment in fall, spring and summer semesters; including the summer semester of admittance.
 Many required courses are offered during the day or every other year.
 We encourage students to enroll full-time to maximize their ability to immerse themselves in the academic and experiential learning experiences available while training.

 An exciting part of our program is the applied work during practicum placements.
 We have developed relationships with local school districts and universities to ensure that our students have optimal opportunities to train for future work in academic settings.